 Volumetric Strain, respectively.
 The former is a good measure for shear deformations

-in arbitrary directions.
+along arbitrary directions.

 The deformation gradient and the strain tensor both can only describe material deformations that are locally affine.
 In fact, the atomic deformation gradient tensor is computed such that it best describes only the affine component of the true deformation, which may actually be non-affine within the spherical sampling volumes.
-Falk & Langer (see reference below) have proposed a measure to quantify the deviation of the true deformation of the particle system from the affine approximation that the local deformation gradient represents.
+Falk & Langer (see reference below) have proposed a measure to quantify the deviation of the true deformation from the affine approximation that the atomic deformation gradient represents.
 This measure, the non-affine squared displacement (D2min), is basically the residual of the least-squares fit through which the deformation gradient is calculated.
 It may be used as a diagnostic for identifying local irreversible shear transformations in amorphous solids, for example.

 The atomic deformation gradient F can be decomposed into the product